gateplane-io/vault-plugins/README.md

 * **Approval-Based Access**: Access is granted only if someone else approves of it
 * **Access that expires**: Every granted access has an expiration date, no exceptions
 * **Vast support of Integrations**: Supports Kubernetes, AWS/GCP/Azure, SSH, Databases and the whole suite of Vault/OpenBao Secret Engines, as well as JIT Okta Group Membership management
-* 🚧 **WebUI to Request, Approve and Claim access** : All available accesses are listed and can be managed through a Web Application tied with your Vault/OpenBao instance
+* [**WebUI to Request, Approve and Claim access**](https://app.gateplane.io) : All available accesses are listed and can be managed through a Web Application tied with your Vault/OpenBao instance
 * **Notifications**: When a user requests, approves or claims access, a Slack/Discord/MSTeams/*you-name-it* message is sent
 * 🚧 **Metrics**: Measurements on the friction relief, numbers of elevated accesses needed and statistics on mean-time-to-claim